-US Multihull S afety Equipment Requirements 2024 Harvest Moon Regatta Addition or Exception / Section Requirement 4.2 Man Overboard Annually, two-thirds of a boat's racing crew shall practice man-overboard procedures appropriate for the boat's size and speed.
-The practice shall consist of marking and returning to a position on the water and demonstrating a method of hoisting a crewmember back on deck, or other consistent means of reboarding the crewmember.
-4.3.2 Safety at racing single-handed, including the person in charge, shall have a valid Coastal, Offshore, or In addition, at least 2 members of the crew must attend HMR Safety Day or certify, on a form to be provided by the Race Committee, that they have attended an HMR Safety Day within the last two years.
-As required in 1.2 above the person in charge shall ensure that all crew members know where all emergency equipment is located and how to operate the equipment.
-In addition, the person in charge and crew shall discuss how to handle various emergency situations including Crew Overboard, Grounding, Loss of steering, Flooding, Fire, Dismasting, and Abandon Ship.
-Lifejackets as described in 3.1.1 - 3.1.3 should be worn by all crew on deck in any conditions where recovery may be difficult.
+4.2 Man Overboard Practice Annually, two-thirds of the boat's racing crew shall practice man-overboard procedures appropriate for the boat's size and speed.
+The practice shall consist of marking and returning to a position on the water, and demonstrating a method of hoisting a crewmember back on deck, or other consistent means of reboarding the crewmember.
+J, 1 In addition, at least 2 members of the crew must attend HMR Safety Day or certify, on a form to be provided by the Race Committee, that they have attended an HMR Safety Day within the last two years.
+4.4 Crew Training As required in 1.2 above the person in charge shall ensure that all crew members know where all emergency equipment is located and how to operate the equipment.
+In addition, the person in charge and crew should discuss how to handle various emergency situations including Crew Overboard, Grounding, Loss of steering, Flooding, Fire, Dismasting, and Abandon Ship.
+4.6 Crew Training Lifejackets as described in 3.1.1 - 3.1.3 should be worn by all crew on deck in any conditions where recovery may be difficult.
 It is recommended that lifejackets be worn by all crew on deck unless the person in charge has indicated that they may be set aside.